tshort/BitcodeRunner.jl/README.md

 * This hasn't been tested on large libraries, yet.

 * For types defined in the bitcode file (like `M.Point` above), the field names are not included in the file, so when `bitcode_library` creates the struct for this, dummy field names of `x1`, `x2`, ... are used.
 You can specify field names if you pre-define a Module and include a definition for the struct.

+* Note that bitcode files are not very portable.
+You need to use the same version of Clang/LLVM that Julia uses, and you generally can't cross between platforms.